Osmosis1497/phi-notes-obssidian/src/site/notes/Research/Reading Notes/mcleayMoneyCreationModern2014.md

 [Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=6EH5DZWJ)“Money creation in practice differs from some popular misconceptions — banks do not act simply as intermediaries, lending out deposits that savers place with them, and nor do they ‘multiply up’ central bank money to create new loans and deposits.” ([McLeay et al., 2014, p.
 14](zotero://select/library/items/LI84BGWX))

 [Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=RK4N5QHY)“The amount of money created in the economy ultimately depends on the monetary policy of the central bank.
 In normal times, this is carried out by setting interest rates.
-The central bank can also affect the amount of money directly through purchasing assets or ‘quantitative easing’.” ([McLeay et al., 2014, p.
-14](zotero://select/library/items/LI84BGWX))

-[Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=3QAF54WT)“Whenever a bank makes a loan, it” ([McLeay et al., 2014, p.
-14](zotero://select/library/items/LI84BGWX))

-[Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=IYDPSPJZ)“simultaneously creates a matching deposit in the” ([McLeay et al., 2014, p.
-14](zotero://select/library/items/LI84BGWX))

-[Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=YD7I9AJI)“borrower’s bank account, thereby creating new money.” ([McLeay et al., 2014, p.
-14](zotero://select/library/items/LI84BGWX))
+The central bank can also affect the amount of money directly through purchasing assets or ‘quantitative easing’.
+Whenever a bank makes a loan, it simultaneously creates a matching deposit in the borrower’s bank account, thereby creating new money.”
+(McLeay et al., 2014, p.
+14)

 [Go to annotation](zotero://open-pdf/library/items/YRZPDGDX?page=14&annotation=S4IQZ2JY)“Monetary policy acts as the ultimate limit on money creation.” ([McLeay et al., 2014, p.
 14](zotero://select/library/items/LI84BGWX))